-WELCOME DOWNTOWN(ER)S!
+WELCOME TO DOWNTOWN(ER)S!

 Downtown San Marcos provides a memorable, unique experience through its community, history, and vibrancy.
 As the heart of the City, Downtown serves many different users and needs including residents, employees, business owners, students, and visitors.
-Created based on about a year of analysis and engagement, the Downtown Area Plan seeks to strengthen Downtown for decades to come by identifying improvements, investments, and opportunities that can be pursued through public and private investment to ensure Downtown best serves all people in the San Marcos community and has a vibrant and resilient future.
+Created b Based on about a year of analysis and engagement, the Downtown Area Plan seeks to strengthen Downtown for decades to come by identifying improvements, investments, and opportunities that can be pursued through public and private investment.
+This plan is to ensure Downtown best serves all people in the San Marcos community and has a vibrant and resilient future.